 Recreational football players also tend to have more muscle-related problems, like over-stretched or pulled muscles, from doing too much, too suddenly.
 Delayed onset muscles soreness is common a day or two after playing.

 The most important thing you can do to avoid these injuries is prepare your body so it doesn't have to do more than it can handle.
-Plan on maintaining flexibility and doing aerobic activities, strength activities, and endurance activities to stay in shape.
+Plan on maintaining strength and flexibility during the off-season with aerobic activities, strength activities, and endurance activities to stay in shape.